grongierisc/objectscript-openapi-definition/README.md

 ## intersystems-objectscript-template
 This is a library for InterSystems ObjectScript.

 The objectif of this library is to generate the ObjectScript Class from an OpenApi defintion.

 ## HowTo use it
-To used class definition generator
+To use class definition generator
 Open a terminal and lunch this classmethod as this : zw ##class(Grongier.OpenApi.Definition).Process("PetShop.spec") Result is a new package in eg : PetShop.Definition with all the definition class ready to use.